OpenXcom/OpenXcom/README.md

 mod community with hundreds of innovative mods to choose from.

-To install a mod, go to the mods subdirectory in your user directory (see below for folder locations on various operating systems).
+To install a mod, go to the mods subdirectory in your user directory (see below for folder locations).
 Extract the mod into a new subdirectory.
 WinZip has an "Extract to" option that creates a directory whose name is based on the archive name.
 It doesn't really matter what the directory name is as long as it is unique.
 Some mods are packed with extra directories at the top, so you may need to move files around inside the new mod directory to get things straighted out.
-For example, if you extract a mod to mods/LulzMod and you see something like:
+For example, if you extract a mod to mods/LulzMod and you see something
+like:

     mods/LulzMod/data/TERRAIN/
     mods/LulzMod/data/Rulesets/

 and so on, just move everything up a level so it looks like:

     mods/LulzMod/TERRAIN/
     mods/LulzMod/Rulesets/

 and you're good to go!
 Enable your new mod on the Options -> Mods page in-game.

 ## Directory Locations